Equivalence checking for weak bi-Kleene algebra: Further work

 The decision procedure for language equivalence in pomset automata as outlined in \cref{section:language-equivalence} is not very efficient.
 For one, the algorithm computes the atoms generated by the languages of \emph{all} states, rather than just the ones being compared.
 Consequently, to use equivalence checking of pomset automata as a proxy for equivalence checking of sr-expressions in an applied setting, a more efficient procedure is necessary.
 Bisimulation up-to equivalence~\cite{hopcroft-karp-1971} and extensions thereof would be an obvious class of optimizations to explore.

-Another direction for future work is to transfer the techniques from the algorithm in~\cite{brunet-pous-struth-2017} to be applicable to fork-acyclic pomset automata.
+Another direction for future work is to transfer the techniques from~\cite{brunet-pous-struth-2017} to fork-acyclic pomset automata.
 The advantage of such an approach is that it would most likely not require the input PA to be well-structured.
 Furthermore, since the techniques from~\cite{brunet-pous-struth-2017} can also be used to compare safe Petri nets ``up-to sequentialisation'', an adaptation of this algorithm could help us decide an analogous property for pomset automata.

 In~\cite{kappe-brunet-luttik-silva-zanasi-2019}, we presented a Kleene theorem that includes the parallel variant of the Kleene star, sometimes known as \emph{parallel star} or \emph{replication}.
 This version of the theorem covers a strictly larger class of pomset automata, including those that are not fork-acyclic.
 However, the structural condition that describes this larger class is not overly complicated and we would like to extend the decision procedure of the present paper to work for this class as well.
 Doing so would distinguish our algorithm from~\cite{brunet-pous-struth-2017}, which does not (and cannot) include this operator, as it would necessarily construct Petri nets that are unbounded.